Magazine publishers(Reader's Digest to Ziff-Davis)

 - IFG to Permanent

-Redwood Publishing evolutionised the contract publishing sector in mid-1980s, with high standards of editing, writing, design and production (though blurb on its website ignores the first five years of its existence saying "our roots are in newsstand titles" - even though it then had only one consumer magazine, the computer magazine Acorn User).
+Redwood Publishing evolutionised the contract publishing sector in mid-1980s, with high standards of editing, writing, design and production (though the blurb on an early website ignored the first five years of its existence saying 'our roots are in newsstand titles' – even though it then had only one consumer magazine, the computer magazine Acorn User).
 Set up in 1983 by former Daily Express editor Christopher Ward; Michael Potter, ex-publishing director of Campaign; and Christopher Curry, co-founder of Acorn computer group who had become a multimillionaire with launch of the BBC Micro.
 Potter was the driving force behind the establishment of the Association of Publishing Agencies and encouraged contract publishers to act like advertising agencies and form the customer publishing industry.

 Redwood's First title was Acorn User, brought in from Addison-Wesley under the editorship of Tony Quinn and used as cash cow for contract launches.
 These included Expression! for American Express with Peter Crookston as editor (who had edited Nova and Observer Magazine), InterCity for British Rail, M&S Magazine for Marks and Spencer, edited by Felicity Green, and Good Idea for Woolworths, with former Woman's Own and TV Times editor Richard Barber, who later took OK! weekly.
 Venture, a magazine for the venture capital industry, was launched by Tony Hilton.
 He soon left to become City Editor of London's Evening Standard, but contact with venture capitalists enabled Redwood to attract funding (Venture was sold to Northern & Shell).
 Management writer Robert Heller has described how Redwood nearly collapsed when it had overstretched itself, losing £500,000 on launched Airport, a 'pre-flight' magazine for the BBA.
 Innovative design strategy under Mike Lackersteen (who had joined from Good Housekeeping) was important in establishing company.